When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Related Work

 In contrast to end-user perspectives, several studies examine the challenges faced by \textbf{developers} when integrating and deploying LLMs in real-world systems.
-Yu et al. ~\cite{yu2026does} analyzed 705 GitHub issues related to DeepSeek, Llama, and Qwen to investigate failure symptoms, root causes, and their relationships during the fine-tuning and deployment of open-source LLMs.
-Chen et al. ~\cite{chen2025empirical} analyzed 2,364 posts from the OpenAI developer forum to identify challenges encountered by developers when building applications with GPT models, such as API usage and system integration.
+Yu et al.~\cite{yu2026does} analyzed 705 GitHub issues related to DeepSeek, Llama, and Qwen to investigate failure symptoms, root causes, and their relationships during the fine-tuning and deployment of open-source LLMs.
+Chen et al.~\cite{chen2025empirical} analyzed 2,364 posts from the OpenAI developer forum to identify challenges encountered by developers when building applications with GPT models, such as API usage and system integration.
 However, prior studies typically focus on a limited set of LLMs and examine either end-user experiences or developer challenges during deployment, overlooking broader community feedback across diverse models.
 They also rarely consider emerging MLLMs, despite their growing importance in the LLM ecosystem.
 In contrast, we study the LLM ecosystem as a whole rather than individual models.

 Table \ref{tab:related_studies} compares our study with five most closely related works.
 The final column presents the core focus areas of the findings reported in these studies.
-The bolded items highlight novel insights that have not been explored in prior work.
+The bolded items highlight aspects that have received limited attention in prior studies.
 Specifically, our study uncovers several previously underexplored aspects, including access and licensing barriers as primary obstacles to model adoption, practical challenges in model invocation and deployment in real-world settings, and the impact of insufficient or error-prone documentation on developers’ learning costs.
 In addition, we identify emerging concerns related to version comparison and benchmarking across different models, as well as the growing demand for multilingual support.